 - Supply of 2 or more goods or services together AND

 - It is a natural bundle, i.e., goods or services are usually provided together in the normal course of business.

 The tax rate of the principal supply will apply on the entire supply.

 Goods are packed and transported with insurance.
 The supply of goods, packing materials, transport and insurance is a composite supply.
 Insurance, transport cannot be done separately if there are no goods to supply.
 Thus, the supply of goods is the principal supply.

 Tax liability will be the tax on the principal supply i.e., GST rate on the goods.

 If the second condition is not fulfilled it becomes a mixed supply.

-For tax under GST, a mixed supply comprising two or more supplies shall be treated as supply of that item which has the highest rate of tax.
+Under GST, a mixed supply will have the tax rate of the item which has the highest rate of tax.

 Booking train tickets: You are booking a Rajdhani train ticket which includes meal.
 It is a bundle of supplies.
 It is a composite supply where the products cannot be sold separately.
 You will not buy just the train meal and not the train ticket.
 The transportation of passenger is, therefore, the principal supply.

 Rate of tax applicable to the principal supply will be charged to the whole composite bundle.
-Therefore, rate of GST applicable to transportation of passengers by rail will be charged by IRCTC on the booking of Rajdhani ticket.
+Therefore, rate of GST applicable to transportation of passengers by rail (5%) will be charged by IRCTC on the booking of Rajdhani ticket.